 A Trafik is a kind of small shop found all over Vienna.
-As of January 2015, there were just over 700 in the city.
+As of January 2019, there were around 655 in the city.
 The term translates closest as tobacconist.
 And a Trafik does indeed stock a wide range of cigarettes and related goods.

-But even the non-smokers among you will probably need to visit a Trafik during your stay.
+Even the non-smokers might need to visit a Trafik during your stay.
 That’s because most of them (but not all) sell two of the key commodities for any self-respecting tourist: stamps and many of the available tickets for public transport.

 Once you’ve seen a Trafik or three, you’ll soon learn how to recognize them.
 But there are two clues for those searching for their first one.

 To start with, they very often have a cigarette machine outside their door and a small mobile poster display advertising the latest issue of a glossy magazine (a Trafik sells newspapers and magazines as well).

 But the biggest giveaway is they always feature the “Austria Tabak” sign somewhere.
 You can see an example of this sign in the photo above.